RoadsideThoughts

 Lark was established in 1866.

-While the community is gone, the present day location for Lark is 5,540 feet [1,689 m] above sea level.<3> In other words, the elevation of Lark is about 1 mile [or ~1¾ km] above sea level.
+While the community is gone, the present day location for Lark is 5,540 feet [1,689 m] above sea level.<3> In other words, the altitude of Lark is about 1 mile [or ~1¾ km] above sea level.

 Time Zone: The area where Lark was located is in the Mountain Time Zone (MST/MDT) and observes daylight saving time